dubocr/homebridge-sun-protect/README.md

 # homebridge-sun-protect

 This plugin offer simple Homekit accessory to configure shades automations depending on sun position.

+# Installation

+1. Install homebridge using: `npm install -g homebridge`
+2. Install this plugin using: `npm install -g homebridge-tahoma`
+3. Update your configuration file.
+See bellow for a sample.

+# Configuration

 1. Configure your lat/long coordinate
 2. Create plugin config with name, azimuthMin, azimuthMax, altitudeMin, altitudeMax for each trigger (generally one by shade orientation)
 3. Configure your shade closure in Homekit